EIC-NLP/EIC_Chula_Robocup_NLP/README.md

 ### 2. Install Dependencies
 To install everything run (Only works on Ubuntu & Mac)

+ON MAC: install this first `brew install portaudio`

 ```shell
 source init.sh
 ```
 NOTE: everything is in the requirements.txt file. and is run by pipinstall.sh file.
 If you need to use another verison of CUDA change the version in the pipinstall.sh file.

 If there's a problem with pyaudio use `conda install pyaudio` also in the requirements.txt file